mikevoxcap/kb-starter-projects/README.md

-# kb-starter-projects
+# Michael Hoffman - Knowledge Base - Starter Projects

-Container for various starter projects and templates
+This repository is meant to be a container for various starter projects and templates.